StetHD/tarifa-book/configurations/index.md

 ### `private.json`

-Contains configuration data that you don't want to expose in a source control software.
+Contains configuration data that you do not want to expose in a source control software.

 For instance you can use it to set the path to your Android keystore (needed to sign apps for release):